How fiber internet can help your WiFi signal

 How WiFi works

-WiFi, short for wireless fidelity, uses radio waves to wirelessly connect devices to a local network, typically facilitated by a router.
+Short for wireless fidelity, WiFi uses radio waves to connect devices to a local network, usually through a router (that box that probably sits next to your modem).
 The foundation for WiFi technology lies in the discovery of radio waves in the late 19th century.
-(Fun fact: we measure radio frequencies in Hertz (Hz) or Gigahertz (GHz) thanks to Heinrich Hertz, the German physicist who made inroads studying electromagnetic fields and radio waves.)
-WiFi allows devices to communicate with each other and access the internet without the need for physical cables.
-It’s kind of amazing to think that this ubiquitous technology originated over 100 years ago.
+Fun fact: we measure radio frequencies in Hertz (Hz) or Gigahertz (GHz) thanks to Heinrich Hertz, the German physicist who made inroads studying electromagnetic fields and radio waves.

 How fiber internet improves WiFi signals